giobart/face-detection-UI/README.md

 # face-detection-UI
-UI for who's that pokemon project
+web UI for whos that pokemon project